Conor Morrison (Gaelic footballer)

 Conor Morrison (born 1995 or 1996) is an Irish Gaelic footballer who plays for St Eunan's and the Donegal county team.

 Education

 Morrison attended St Eunan's College, studying for his Leaving Certificate in 2013–14.
 He commenced the final year of his engineering degree at Dublin City University (DCU) in 2019, commuting from Dublin for club training.

 Morrison played for DCU in the Sigerson Cup, winning the trophy in 2020.
 He completed his degree and qualified as a mechanical engineer later that year, receiving an undergraduate position with Mercury Engineering in Leixlip, County Kildare.

 He has a background in athletics and cross country.

 Playing career

 Club

 Morrison won the 2014 Donegal Senior Football Championship with his club.
 He then played against Roslea Shamrocks in the quarter-final and Omagh in the semi-final of the 2014 Ulster Senior Club Football Championship, scoring a point in the latter.

+Morrison then won the 2024 Donegal Senior Football Championship with his club.